Small, fluid-filled blisters (vesicles) or ulcers around the genital area, including the penis, scrotum, and rectum, are signs of genital herpes.

 If you are experiencing a flare-up, a doctor can prescribe you antiviral medications to help alleviate your symptoms.

 For the safety of your sexual partners, you should abstain from sexual activity until the sores have cleared up.

 How K Health Can Help

 Did you know you can get affordable primary care with the K Health app?
-K doctors are able to treat herpes with medication, but patients must be diagnosed already.
-If you’re worried that you might have genital herpes, a K doctor can refer you to a physician for an in-person visit.
+Clinicians are able to treat herpes with medication, but patients must be diagnosed already.
+If you’re worried that you might have genital herpes, your clinician can refer you to a physician for an in-person visit.

 Frequently Asked Questions

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.

 Asymptomatic seminal infection of herpes simplex virus: impact on male infertility.
 (2013).